Coulomb Gas and Sine-Gordon Model in Arbitrary Dimension: Summary

-The absence of new further non-trivial fixed points were also demonstrated which results in a single phase for the neutral CG with point-like charges for $d>2$.
-This has two consequences, (i) no further phase transition can be identified at high densities for the neutral CG as opposed to e.g. \cite{d_cg_general,sg_cg}, (ii) there is no way to find a mapping between the phase structure of the neutral 3-dimensional CG and the vortex-loop gas which is the gas of topological defects of the isotropic XY spin model for $d=3$, thus, it was demonstrated they belong to different universality classes.
+The absence of new further non-trivial fixed points were also demonstrated which results in a single phase for the SG scalar theory and the neutral CG with point-like charges for $d>2$, thus, (i) no further phase transition can be identified at high densities for the neutral CG as opposed to e.g. \cite{d_cg_general,sg_cg}, (ii) no topological phase transition can be observed for the SG model with the usual kinetic term \eq{sg} in higher dimension $d>2$, (iii) there is no way to find a mapping between the phase structure of the neutral 3-dimensional CG and the vortex-loop gas which is the gas of topological defects of the isotropic XY spin model for $d=3$, i.e., they belong to different universality classes.